apache/incubator-pegasus-website/_docs/en/api/geo.md

 Although such results are more accurate, but there are more CellIds involved in the calculation, resulting in more client-server RPCs, higher network overhead, and higher latency.
 In addition, in real usage scenarios, CellId that is too small may not have POI data, but it will still consume one RPC.

-So, in the current Pegasus implementation, only two layers of cells, the `minimum search layer` and the `maximum search layer`, are used together.
-Taking layers 12 and 16 as examples, the CellId query set obtained is shown in the blue blocks as:
+So, in the current Pegasus implementation, only two levels of cells, the `minimum search level` and the `maximum search level`, are used together.
+Taking levels 12 and 16 as examples, the CellId query set obtained is shown in the blue blocks as:

 ![s2_cap_2.png](/assets/images/s2_cap_2.png){:class="img-responsive"}

 ### 查询流程

-以`search_radial`为例，此 API 的意义是给定点和半径，查询出该圆形区域内的所有数据。
+Taking `search_radial` as an example, it queries all POI data within the circular area according to the given center point and radius.

-> 这里我们只讨论圆形区域的数据查询，其他的比如多边形区域的思想是类似的。
+> Here we only discuss POI data queries for circular regions, while the idea for other regions such as polygonal regions is similar.

-需利用 S2 提供的查询覆盖指定区域的 CellId 集合的 API：
+Use the S2 API to query the CellId set that covers the given region:

 ```
 // Returns an S2CellUnion that covers the given region and satisfies the current options.